polyipseity/obsidian-terminal/README.md

 	// ...
 }
 ```
 Sort the list of languages by the alphabetical order of their language tags.
 Then modify the files in the new directory.
+There will be errors in [`assets/locales.ts`](assets/locales.ts), which you can ignore and I will fix them for you.
+You are welcome to fix them yourself if you know TypeScript.

 When translating, keep in mind the following things:
 - Do not translate anything between `{{` and `}}` (`{{example}}`).
 They are __interpolations__ and will be replaced by localized strings at runtime.